RichardMoot/Grail0/README.md

-# The Grail Theorem Prover
+# The Grail0 Theorem Prover

 Grail is a bare-bones but flexible and robust parser/automated theorem prover for multimodal categorial grammars.
 It is designed to allow students